 Who This Is For

 Founders and solo builders shipping with AI coding agents.
 You don't have time to write 20-page PRDs and you shouldn't need to.
+When a full product requirements document is needed before feature-level specs, the ai prd generator covers that upstream step.
 Tekk generates a precise, executable spec from a plain language description in under 10 minutes.

 Product managers and technical PMs who need specs that are grounded in system reality, not organizational narrative.
 If your specs keep getting revised during implementation because the engineer found architectural conflicts the spec didn't account for — Tekk's codebase-first approach fixes this.

 Developers using Cursor, Codex, or Claude Code who've learned that the agent is only as good as what you give it.
-You've been burned by vague prompts producing wrong architectures.
+As Addy Osmani writes in How to Write a Good Spec for AI Agents, small focused context beats one giant prompt — and spec quality is the ceiling on agent output quality.
 Tekk is the tool that produces the inputs your agents need.

 Not for teams that want spec templates to fill in manually.
 Not for enterprises that need spec governance workflows.
 Tekk automates spec generation — it doesn't provide a spec management system.